 Register to address the KLPP

-If you have made a submission to Ku-ring-gai Council during the development application notification process, your submission will be considered by the assessing officer and provided to the KLPP and will be considered by the panel before the application is determined.
-Once you have been advised of an application going before the KLPP, the assessment report is completed no further written submissions will be considered.
-An opportunity to make a verbal submissions to the panel in a public meeting is available for registered speakers.
-However, if you elect not to speak at the public meeting your original submission will still be considered by the panel.
+If you have made a submission to Ku-ring-gai Council during the development application notification process, your submission will be considered by the assessing officer and provided to the KLPP to be considered by the Panel before the application is determined.
+Once you have been advised of an application going before the KLPP, the assessment report is completed and no further written submissions will be considered.
+An opportunity to make a verbal submission to the Panel in a public meeting is available for registered speakers.
+However, if you elect not to speak at the public meeting your original submission will still be considered by the Panel.

 Members of the public wishing to address the Panel regarding an agenda item must have already lodged a written submission on the Development Application (DA) if they wish to address the KLPP.